Azure/azure-powershell/src/Kusto/docs/Invoke-AzKustoDetachClusterFollowerDatabase.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### FOLLOWERDATABASETOREMOVE <IFollowerDatabaseDefinition>: A class representing follower database request.
-  - `AttachedDatabaseConfigurationName <String>`: Resource name of the attached database configuration in the follower cluster.
-  - `ClusterResourceId <String>`: Resource id of the cluster that follows a database owned by this cluster.

 #### INPUTOBJECT <IKustoIdentity>: Identity Parameter
   - `[AttachedDatabaseConfigurationName <String>]`: The name of the attached database configuration.